LU decomposition: History

 The LU decomposition is related to elimination of linear systems of equations, as e.g. described by Ralston.
 The solution of N linear equations in N unknowns by elimination was already known to ancient Chinese.
-Before Gauss many mathematicians in Eurasia were performing and perfecting it yet as the method became relegated to school grade, few of them left any detailed descriptions.
+Before Gauss many mathematicians in Eurasia were performing and perfecting it, yet as the method became relegated to school grade, few of them left any detailed descriptions.
 Thus the name Gaussian elimination is only a convenient abbreviation of a complex history.

-The Polish astronomer Tadeusz Banachiewicz introduced the LU decomposition in 1938.
-About Banachiewicz, Paul Dwyer stated:
+Polish astronomer Tadeusz Banachiewicz introduced the LU decomposition in 1938.
+About Banachiewicz, Paul Dwyer has stated:

 It appears that Gauss and Doolittle applied the method [of elimination] only to symmetric equations.
 More recent authors, for example, Aitken, Banachiewicz, Dwyer, and Crout ... have emphasized the use of the method, or variations of it, in connection with non-symmetric problems ...
 Banachiewicz ... saw the point ... that the basic problem is really one of matrix factorization, or "decomposition" as he called it.